AdobeDocs/experience-manager-64.en/help/mobile/aem-mobile-configure-users.md

 >
 >Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (e.g. React).
 [Learn more](/help/sites-developing/spa-overview.md).

-This chapter describes the user roles and how to configure your users and groups to support the authoring and mangement of your mobile apps.
+This chapter describes the user roles and how to configure your users and groups to support the authoring and management of your mobile apps.

 ## AEM Mobile Application Users and Group Administration {#aem-mobile-application-users-and-group-administration}